steve1066d/devore.tubs/wifi.md

 After attaching the Wi-Fi device to the adapter board continue with the
 following:

-Unplug the Hydromate, and expose the control board.
+Unplug the Hydromate and expose the control board.
 If using the Shelly, use some tape to surround the Shelly to ensure it doesn't come in contact with anything it shouldn't.
 Trim or put electrical tape over unused wires.

 Attach the adapter board to J9.
 Make sure the pins line up.
 If the board is